instzeld/DuckGame/README.md

-# DuckGame is a test of a game
+# Rock, Papers and Scissors!